SouthernMethodistUniversity/profiling_applications/README.md

     2. Sign in using your SMU ID and SMU password.
     3. Select "ManeFrame II Shell Access" from the "Clusters" drop-down menu.

-## Profiling and Performance Analysis
+## Profiling and Performance Analysis with GCC

 There are two primary mechanisms for profiling code: determining which routines take the most time, and determining which specific lines of